stevejgordon/AspNetCoreDockerWorkshop/activities/4-ReturningJsonData.md

 For this activity, please ensure you have completed [Activity 3](3-CreateControllerAndAction.md) and have your solution open in Visual Studio 2017.

+## What's the plan?

+We're going to update our action to return a JSON result.

 ## Activity Steps

 1. Create a new folder call 'OutputModels' inside the SampleApi project.